-Alcoholism, also known as Alcohol Use Disorder (AUD) is the compulsive alcohol use or when someone can’t control their alcohol drinking habits.
+Alcoholism, also known as alcohol use disorder (AUD), encompasses the dysregulation of multiple brain circuits involved in executive function leading to excessive consumption of alcohol, and is compulsive alcohol use or when someone can’t control their alcohol drinking habits.
 It’s just like drug addiction and can cause emotional and physical distress to a person.
-A person is diagnosed with alcoholism if they can’t quit binge drinking despite their desire to do so, spends most of their time drunk or hungover, has trouble sleeping, restlessness etc. and especially when their drinking habits are affecting work, school or personal life.
+A person is diagnosed with alcoholism if they can’t quit binge drinking despite their desire to do so, spends most of their time drunk or hungover, has trouble sleeping, restlessness, etc., and especially when their drinking habits are affecting work, school, or personal life.

 Alcoholism vs Alcohol Abuse

 Alcohol use/abuse and alcoholism are often used interchangeably.
-Even though both point to alcohol related problems, they differ in the severity of the problem and diagnosis is made accordingly.
+Even though both points to alcohol-related problems, they differ in the severity of the problem, and diagnosis is made accordingly.
 Alcohol abuse is a pattern of excessive drinking which is followed by failure to fulfill everyday responsibilities at work school or home, driving after drinking, and not being able to stop drinking even after you realize that it is causing harm to your relationships.

-Alcoholism on the other hand, is more severe than alcohol use.
-It is a chronic disease in which a person is excessively physically and mentally dependent on alcohol.
+Alcoholism, on the other hand, is more severe than alcohol use.
+Alcohol is among the leading causes of preventable death worldwide, with 3 million deaths per year attributable to alcohol.
+Alcoholism is a chronic disease in which a person is excessively physically and mentally dependent on alcohol.
 This alcohol dependence has severe side effects which not only affect the person who is consuming alcohol but also the people around them.
-Alcoholics show symptoms like building up tolerance for alcohol over time, being physically ill if not drinking alcohol and intense urges to leave anything they are doing and drink alcohol.
+Alcoholics show symptoms like building up a tolerance for alcohol over time, being physically ill if not drinking alcohol, and intense urges to leave anything they are doing and drink alcohol.

 How Long Does It Take To Get Addicted To Alcohol

 How does someone go from drinking recreationally or problem drinking to being an alcoholic?
 There is no specific method to find that out because it’s something that varies from person to person.
-Different circumstances, personal or family problems, tension at job, stress of studies, financial crisis and/or mental illnesses all might or might not contribute to building someone’s addiction for alcohol use and abuse.
+Different circumstances, personal or family problems, tension at job, stress of studies, financial crisis, and/or mental illnesses all might or might not contribute to building someone’s addiction to alcohol use and abuse.

-Kids learn from whatever their parents do A family history of alcohol addiction makes a person more vulnerable to become an alcoholic.
-If a child grows up seeing his parents or other elders of the family consuming alcohol excessively, he/she might be to set to follow the same path.
+Kids learn from whatever their parents do A family history of alcohol addiction makes a person more vulnerable to becoming an alcoholic.
+If a child grows up seeing his parents or other elders of the family consuming alcohol excessively, he/she might be too set to follow the same path.